Do auto insurance companies do background checks?

 Some companies put a lot of weight on the criminal aspect of your background check to see if you’ve been involved in any vehicle-related accidents, arrests and charges, or convictions.

-If you were arrested and charged with a DUI at some point in your background, it’s not going to look as bad as a conviction.
+If the background check process reveals that you were arrested and charged with a DUI at some point, it’s not going to look as bad as a conviction.
 There is a difference, and knowing it can help you better compare car insurance quotes with numerous insurance agencies.

 Those who are familiar with the law know there is a lot to consider, and this is a complex series of definitions that might not always make sense.

-If you’re not familiar with the law, you probably haven’t been arrested or even charged with a crime, which is god news for both your driving record and your background check.
+If you’re not familiar with the law, you probably haven’t been arrested or even charged with any criminal offenses, which is good news for both your driving record and your criminal history background check.
 A charge is what comes first.

 When you’re arrested for breaking the law, you’re charged with a crime.
 Once you’re charged, you’ll go to court to trial or sentencing.
 It’s up to your lawyer to prove your innocence so you aren’t convicted.
 Conviction means you’re found guilty of a crime.